 During this study, the phytochemicals like katha, cutch and catechin estimated stored heartwood dust of Senegalia catechu.
-The Katha yield, Cutch yield and Catechin content (%) in saw dust found to be increasing and decreasing in an irregular fashion from time of storage till 90 days of storage (Table-3 and Table-4) which indicates regimes, conditions and their interaction accelerates or decelerates the synthesis of Katha , Cutch over the period of storage.
+The Katha yield, Cutch yield and Catechin content in saw dust found to be increasing and decreasing in an irregular fashion from time of storage till 90 days of storage (Table-3 and Table-4) which indicates regimes, conditions and their interaction accelerates or decelerates the synthesis of Katha , Cutch over the period of storage.
 As few works has been carried out on storage of Senegalia catechu for estimation of cutch, katha and catechin, works related to change in catechin content with storage in tea Yang et al.(2007) also revealed increasing and decreasing of catechin content in an irregular fashion.
 Other compounds like phenols showed increase and decrease in pattern with storage of plant extract of Piper betle till 90 days (Ali et al., 2018).
-However, Catechin (%) in katha found to be increasing till 30 days in all storage types and then decreasing continuously till 90 days of storage (Tabke-4).
-This may be due to during initial 30 days of storage the phytochemicals present in the stored saw dust when get requisite temperature , humidity promotes higher rate of synthesis or conversion of other comounds to catechin than its degradation.
+However, Catechin in katha found to be increasing till 30 days in all storage types and then decreasing continuously till 90 days of storage (Tabke-4).
+This may be due to during initial 30 days of storage the phytochemicals present in the stored saw dust when get requisite temperature, humidity promotes higher rate of synthesis or conversion of other compounds to catechin than its degradation.
 As very less work has been carried out on storage of catechin, phenolic compounds however reported to increase in its content from initial storage till one month and then decreasing, Gelani et al. (2013).

-It was found that irrespective of storage condition and duration , katha , catechin (%) in katha and catechin (%) in saw dust was highest in dark than light (Fig.-3, 5 and 6) indicating lesser degradation of katha and catechin .
-Katha and Catechin content (%) was maximum in case saws dust stored in closed container irrespective of storage regime and strorage duration (Fig.-3 and Fig.-6).
-However, Cutch production was found to be maximum in open condition (Fig.-4) which may be due to air favoring oxidation of some chemicals in saw dust and getting it converted to phytochemicals constituting the cutch.
+It was found that irrespective of storage condition and duration , katha , catechin (%) in katha and catechin (%) in saw dust was highest in dark than light (Figure 3, 5 and 6) indicating lesser degradation of katha and catechin .
+Katha and Catechin content (%) was maximum in case saws dust stored in closed container irrespective of storage regime and strorage duration (Figure 3 and Figure 6).
+However, Cutch production was found to be maximum in open condition (Figure 4) which may be due to air favoring oxidation of some chemicals in saw dust and getting it converted to phytochemicals constituting the cutch.

 6. Conclusion

-The heart wood of Senegalia catechu collected from Odisha contains average Cutch content in saw dust (9.646%) , Katha content in saw dust (5.38%), Catechin Content in Katha (22.828 %) and Catechin Content in saw dust (1.258%) which can have a good market vakue as a raw material fromr Cutah and Katha industry than fuelwood .
-Inorder to obtain higher Katha yield and catechin (%) from stored saw dust , it should be stoed in closed dark condition.
+The heart wood of Senegalia catechu collected from Odisha contains average Cutch content in saw dust (9.64%) , Katha content in saw dust (5.38%), Catechin Content in Katha (22.83 %) and Catechin Content in saw dust (1.26%) which can have a good market value as a raw material from Cutah and Katha industry than fuelwood .
+Inorder to obtain higher Katha yield and catechin (%) from stored saw dust , it should be stood in closed dark condition.
 The storage period was may be increased further for a longer period to observe better trend of degradations of Cutch, Katha and Catechin .
 Different Storage temperature can also be taken up to study its impact on Cutch, Katha and Catechin degradation.

 5. Declarations